US STOCKS-Wall St extends record rally on strong jobs report, Pfizer COVID-19 pill cheer | Business

 US STOCKS-Wall St extends record rally on strong jobs report, Pfizer COVID-19 pill cheer

-Wall Street's main indexes hit record highs in a broad-based rally on Friday as data showing strong jobs growth in October, coupled with Pfizer's COVID-19 pill update, boosted sentiment about economic growth.
-Ten of the 11 major S&P sectors advanced in early trading, with economy-sensitive energy, financials and industrials gaining more than 1% each.
+Wall Street's main indexes hit record highs in a broad-based rally on Friday as data showing strong jobs growth in October, coupled with Pfizer's COVID-19 pill update, bolstered sentiment about economic growth.
+Ten of the 11 major S&P sectors advanced, with three of them gaining more than 1% each.

 - Country: